vvmruder/pyramid_georest/README.rst

 Usage in a standard pyramid web app
 -----------------------------------

 The pyramid framework for web apps provides an easy way for including standalone packages in its eco system.
-To learn more about that, please refer to the `pyramid documentation <http://docs.pylonsproject.org/projects/pyramid//en/latest/narr/extending.html>`_ to learn more about that.
+To learn more about that, please refer to the http://docs.pylonsproject.org/projects/pyramid//en/latest/narr/extending.html to learn more about that.

 In a nutshell (inside the __init__.py of your pyramids project in the main method ):